XENDERBLASTERX/WeddingCompanyAssignement/README.md

 3. **Design System**: All colors defined as CSS variables in Tailwind for easy theming
 4. **Accessibility First**: ARIA attributes added during initial implementation, not as an afterthought

-## 📄 License

-MIT License - feel free to use this for your own portfolio!

----

-**Time Spent**: ~4 hours (design system setup, component architecture, animations, accessibility, documentation)